dxw/contracts/agreements/agency_terms.md

     7. In any event, dxw's total liability under this agreement is limited to the lesser of:

-        1. The total cost of the Project.
+        1. The total fee for the Project.
         2. The insured sum.

 10. ### Confidentiality